jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/ISV-Enter/Management-Practices.md

 3. It is possible to take personal or enterprise privacy information such as ID cards, email addresses, mobile phone numbers, bank accounts, and JD Finance accounts;

-4. Other content that violates laws and regulations, national policies, or the rules of JD Cloud.
+4. Other content that violates laws and regulations, national policies, or the rules of JD Cloud & AI.

 5. The words "exclusive", "optimal", etc., which exaggerate propaganda or excessive commitment, may not be used in the released goods or information;